 Some chilled-out babies cry as little as 20–30 minutes a day.

-It is reassuring to know that this period of crying is normal.
+If you're wondering why do babies cry, it is reassuring to know that this period of crying is normal.
 We know it is normal because it follows a predictable pattern, which looks like this:

 - Usually, it is at its most intense in the late afternoon into the evenings.